 Thanks so much for your interest in collaborating with me.

-With Love, I Say No To:
+With Love, What I Say No To:

 - Sending solo /standalone emails to my community about events, products, etc. If you’re on my list and know my community, you know how truly rare it is that I send out a purely promotional email.
-The only time I do it is when I am speaking at a big live event, for example, Emerging Women in New York City.
+The only time I do it is when I am speaking at a big live event, for example, Women in the World in New York City.
 I prefer to lead with amazing content, first and foremost.
 This is my priority, and it’s hugely important to me.
 Promotions come second and they happen on social media — Yes: I love sharing naturally when we collaborate!
 And I will share via social media.
 But not via a solo email.
 Period.

 - Mentions in my newsletters.
 Same as above.
 I share great content in my newsletters, via articles, and I do not share promotions in my newsletters.
 What I do offer is this…3 or 4x per year, I create a compilation newsletter with my favorite recent interviews.
-I choose my favorite interviews after they have happened (I can’t know before) and I will ask for a direct link to the interview to share with my community.
+I choose my favorite podcast interviews after they have happened (I can’t know before) and I will ask for a direct link to the interview to share with my community.

 - Promotional requirements: We all need to follow what feels right for us, our community and our business model.
 So, I’ll tell you…when their are requirements, it just doesn’t feel good to me, and it typically goes against my marketing style.
 Whenever I am asked to negotiate these requirements or bend my guidelines, someone always gets upset.
 I personally do not require the folks I interview for my blog series or Guest Teachings spots to promote the series in any precise way.
 I am so grateful that they are giving their time and wisdom to my community.
 And, I let them decide what feels great for them.
 I find that there is a natural sharing that happens when the collaboration is great and the content is superb.